modular/modular/KGEN/docs/public/value-lifecycle.md

             close(self.fd)   # pseudo code, call close(2)
 ```

-Notice how the “stealing move” constructor takes the file descriptor from an
+Notice how the "stealing move" constructor takes the file descriptor from an
 existing value, and mutates that value so that its destructor won’t do anything.
 This technique has tradeoffs, and is therefore not the best for every type.
 We
 can see that it adds one (inexpensive) branch to the destructor, because it has